MonashDeepNeuron/HPP/content/part6/tasks/algorithms.md

 #### Task 3.4.1 : Sort

 `std::sort` is C++ sorting algorithm.
-Along with the input range, it can also take in a predicate (a function returning a Boolean) which is used for the comparison.
+Along with the input range, it can also take in a predicate (a binary function returning a Boolean) which is used for the comparison.
 This defaults to `<` making `std::sort` sort in ascending order. `std::sort` sorts in-place and is often implemented as an Introsort algorithm.

 ```cxx
 #include <algorithm>